justinwlin/Neural-Network/FlappyBird_Neural_Network/README.md

 ## What I hope to do for future improvements:
 What I hope to do in the future to improve on Daniel Shiffman code is that instead of just "copying" over the most successful birds exactly over, and having that be the way the "genes" or the "brains" of the birds are based along, is to modify the neural network library to allow two neural networks to be passed in and to average the values of the weights.

-My hope would be that this would come closer to a solution to play better.
+My hope would be that this would come closer to a solution faster to play better.

 I also might consider having different "species" of birds, with different amounts of layers, inputs, outputs, and try to see which one works better in the future and which one improves at a faster rate.